Visas and Immigration

 Please note visa and immigration rules have changed in the UK post Brexit.

 NHSScotland’s workforce is diverse and multicultural – just like our patients.
 We often look beyond the UK and Europe to attract the best candidates.
 We treat all candidates in the same way.

-If you have been offered a post within one of NHSScotland’s Health Boards, you will be issued a Certificate of Sponsorship to allow you to apply for a Tier 2 (General Visa), if required.
+If you have been offered a post within one of NHSScotland’s Health Boards, you will be issued a Certificate of Sponsorship to allow you to apply for a Health and Care Worker visa.